 \subsubsection{Analysis: Training time and GPU memory utilization}

 A training time comparison is shown in Figure~\ref{fig:lr_and_time}.
-It is observed that, while LoRB takes longer time to converge compared to FT under the same learning rate, the performance of FT degrades greatly when the learning rate is increased.
+We find that, while LoRB takes longer to converge compared to FT at the same learning rate, the performance of FT degrades greatly when the learning rate is increased.
 As a result, we can utilize LoRB to achieve a similar WER as FT with shorter training time by benefiting from the larger learning rate, as shown in Figure~\ref{fig:lr_and_time}.
-Furthermore, we find LoRB can significantly reduce the used GPU memory percentage from 87\% to 52\% during training.
+Furthermore, we find that LoRB can reduce the GPU memory percentage used during training substantially, from 87\% to 52\%.